bbatsov/emacsredux/_posts/2020-06-10-comment-commands-redux.md

 The command is bound to `C-x C-;`.
 Personally, I like it way more than `comment-dwim`, as it's simpler and more consistent.

+## Closing Thoughts

+So many comment commands!
+On top of this there are packages like [comment-dwim-2](https://github.com/remyferre/comment-dwim-2) and some mode-specific comment commands like the one provided by [clojure-comment-dwim](https://github.com/dotemacs/clojure-comment-dwim.el).

+I've started writing this article about a year ago, I got interrupted by something, and I totally forgot about it.
+I'm pretty sure I meant to cover more ground in it, but I now longer remember what I had in mind. :D I'm just happy I finally got to sharing it with you!

+So, what's your approach for dealing with comments?
+Do you use some of the built-in commands or do you rely on custom commands or third-party extensions?

 [^1]: `dwim` stands for "Do What I Mean".